Perspective | Dawn of an era: Staley and South Carolina now set the standard

 “If you invest in it, you could end up having similar success.
 Actually, not even similar success.
 Just you could actually scratch the surface and have some success.”

-The surfaced has been scratched.
+The surface has been scratched.
 Now, with two titles in five years and two No. 1 recruiting classes on this roster, South Carolina has a chance to go higher.
 Asked about the goal for next season, Boston was simple and direct: “Same as this year.”
 After watching the Gamecocks on Sunday night, one thing about them is even clearer: They won’t be afraid of greatness.
 They’re chasing greater.
 They’re grating on the Connecticut dynasty now.